 For cremation furnace manufacturers, these technologies enable the development of more efficient and energy-conscious designs.
 For operators, they offer a a promising long-term pathway towards energy transition.

-Even where a move to electric cremation is not planned in the short term, these technologies help prepare for future developments and increasingly demanding carbon neutrality objectives.
+Even when a transition to electric vehicles is not planned in the short term, these technologies already make it possible to prepare for future developments in the sector and anticipate growing requirements for carbon neutrality.

 Combustion optimization, variable-speed drives, precise temperature control, and heat recovery are the key factors.